MicroStrategy/embedding-sdk-docs/docs/add-functionality/methods-and-properties.md

 #### Default Value

-800px

-#### Sample

-N/A
+`800px`

 ### customAuthenticationType

-Specifies the token type returned by the getLoginToken function.
-There are two possible values, which can be provided by the CustomAuthenticationType enumeration.
+The `customAuthenticationType` property specifies the token type returned by the `getLoginToken` function.
+There are two possible values, which can be provided by the `CustomAuthenticationType` enumeration.

+- `CustomAuthenticationType.IDENTITY_TOKEN`
+- `CustomAuthenticationType.AUTH_TOKEN`

 #### Required?